 Our reviews seek to provide information on potential other benefits offered by the intervention to the individual patient, caregivers, the delivery system, other patients, or the public that would not have been considered as part of the evidence on comparative clinical effectiveness.
-These general elements are listed in the table below, and the subsequent text provides detail about some elements that are relevant to Spinraza and Zolgensma compared with supportive care.
+We also recognize that there may be broader contextual issues related to the severity of the condition, whether other treatments are available, and ethical, legal, or other societal priorities that influence the relative value of illnesses and interventions.
+These general elements are listed in the table below, and the subsequent text provides detail about the elements that are applicable to the comparison of Spinraza and Zolgensma to supportive care and compared to one another.
+We sought input from stakeholders, including individual patients, patient advocacy organizations, clinicians, and manufacturers, to inform the contents of this section.